-- (a) The Tribe agrees that it will participate in the State's workers' compensation program with respect to employees employed at the Gaming Facility.
+(a) The Tribe agrees to participate in the State's workers' compensation program with respect to employees employed at the Gaming Facility.
 The workers' compensation program includes, but is not limited to, state laws relating to the securing of payment of compensation through one or more insurers duly authorized to write workers' compensation insurance in this State or through self-insurance as permitted under the State's workers' compensation laws.
 All disputes arising from the workers' compensation laws shall be heard by the Workers' Compensation Appeals Board pursuant to the California Labor Code.
 The Tribe hereby consents to the jurisdiction of the Workers' Compensation Appeals Board and the courts of the State of California for purposes of enforcement.
+The parties agree that independent contractors doing business with the Tribe are bound by all state workers' compensation laws and obligations.
-The parties agree that independent contractors doing business with the Tribe are bound by all State workers' compensation laws and obligations. - (b) The Tribe agrees that it will participate in the State's program for providing unemployment compensation benefits and unemployment compensation disability benefits with respect to employees employed at the Gaming Facility, which participation shall include compliance with the provisions of the California Unemployment Insurance Code, and the Tribe consents to the jurisdiction of the state agencies charged with the enforcement of that Code and of the courts of the State of California for purposes of enforcement.
-The Tribe may, in lieu of the contributions to the California Unemployment Fund required of employers, elect to finance its liability for unemployment compensation benefits, extended duration benefits, and federal-state extended benefits by any method of financial coverage that is permitted to it in accordance with section 803 of the California Unemployment Insurance Code.

-- (c) As a matter of comity, with respect to persons employed at the Gaming Facility, the Tribe shall, subject to its right to finance its liability for benefits pursuant to the last sentence in subdivision (b) above, withhold all taxes due to the State as provided in the California Unemployment Insurance Code and the Revenue and Taxation Code, and shall forward such amounts as provided in said Codes to the State. - (d) As a matter of comity, the Tribe shall, with respect to the earnings of any person employed at the Gaming Facility, comply with all earnings withholding orders for support of a child, or spouse or former spouse, and all other orders by which the earnings of an employee are required to be withheld by an employer pursuant to Chapter 5 (commencing with Section 706.010) of Division 1 of Title 9 of Part 2 of the California Code of Civil Procedure, and with all earnings assignment orders for support made pursuant to Chapter 8 (commencing with section 5200) of Part 5 of Division 9 of the California Family Code or section 3088 of the Probate Code.
+- (b) The Tribe agrees to participate in the State's program for providing unemployment compensation benefits and unemployment compensation disability benefits with respect to employees employed at the Gaming Facility, including compliance with the provisions of the California Unemployment Insurance Code, and the Tribe consents to the jurisdiction of the state agencies charged with the enforcement of that Code and of the courts of the State of California for purposes of enforcement. - (c) As a matter of comity, with respect to persons employed at the Gaming Facility, other than members of the Tribe living on the reservation, the Tribe shall withhold all taxes due to the State as provided in the California Unemployment Insurance Code, and except for Tribal members living on the Tribe's reservation, the Revenue and Taxation Code, and shall forward such amounts as provided in said Codes to the State. - (d) As a matter of comity, the Tribe shall, with respect to the earnings of any person employed at the Gaming Facility, comply with all earnings withholding orders for support of a child, or spouse or former spouse, and all other orders by which the earnings of an employee are required to be withheld by an employer pursuant to Chapter 5 (commencing with Section 706.010) of Division 1 of Title 9 of Part 2 of the California Code of Civil Procedure, and with all earnings assignment orders for support made pursuant to Chapter 8 (commencing with Section 5200) of Part 5 of Division 9 of the California Family Code or Section 3088 of the Probate Code. - Sec.

-Sec.
 12.7.
 Emergency Services Accessibility.

-The Tribe shall make reasonable provisions for adequate emergency fire, medical, and related relief and disaster services for patrons and employees of the Gaming Facility.
+The Tribe shall make reasonable provisions for adequate emergency fire, medical, and related relief and disaster services for patrons and employees of the Gaming Facility. - Sec.

-Sec.
 12.8.
 Alcoholic Beverage Service.

-Standards for alcohol beverage service shall be subject to applicable law.
+Standards for alcohol service shall be subject to applicable law. - Sec.

-Sec.
 12.9.
 Possession of Firearms.

-The possession of firearms by any person in the Gaming Facility is prohibited at all times, except for federal, State, or local law enforcement personnel, or tribal law enforcement or security personnel authorized by tribal law and federal or State law to possess firearms at the Facility.
+The possession of firearms by any person in the Gaming Facility is prohibited at all times, except for federal, state, or local law enforcement personnel, or tribal law enforcement or security personnel authorized by tribal law and federal or state law to possess firearms at the Facility.

 Sec.
 12.10.
 Labor Relations.

-The Gaming Activities authorized by this Compact may only commence after the Tribe has adopted an ordinance identical to the Tribal Labor Relations Ordinance attached hereto as Exhibit C, and the Gaming Activities may only continue as long as the Tribe maintains said ordinance.
-The Tribe shall provide written notice to the State that it has adopted said ordinance, along with a copy of the ordinance, before commencing the Gaming Activities authorized by this Compact.
+The Gaming Activities authorized by this Compact may only commence after the Tribe has adopted an ordinance identical to the Tribal Labor Relations Ordinance attached hereto as Exhibit C, which affords the employees the right to self-organization and to select a representative through secret ballot, and the Gaming Activities may only continue as long as the Tribe maintains said ordinance.
+The Tribe shall provide written notice to the State that it has adopted said ordinance before commencing the Gaming Activities authorized by this Compact.